 Although we do not typically enter into long-term contracts for our services in this segment, we have long standing relationships with our customers in this segment and believe they will continue to utilize our services.
-As of June 30, 2019, 88.1% of our directional drilling activity is tied to "follow-me rigs," which involve non-contractual, generally recurring services as our Directional Drilling team members follow a drilling rig from well-to-well or pad-to-pad for multiple wells or pads, and in some cases, multiple years.
-With increasing use of pad drilling and reactivation of rigs during 2018, we have increased the number of "follow me rigs" from approximately 53 in June of 2018 to 67 as of June 30, 2019.
+As of September 30, 2019, 89.1% of our directional drilling activity is tied to "follow-me rigs," which involve non-contractual, generally recurring services as our Directional Drilling team members follow a drilling rig from well-to-well or pad-to-pad for multiple wells or pads, and in some cases, multiple years.
+With increasing use of pad drilling and reactivation of rigs during 2018 and subsequent decline in drilling activity in 2019, we have decreased the number of "follow me rigs" from approximately 64 in September of 2018 to 59 as of September 30, 2019.

-Our Directional Drilling segment accounted for approximately 43.3% and 28.6% of our revenues for the three months ended June 30, 2019 and 2018, respectively.
+Our Directional Drilling segment accounted for approximately 47.1% and 33.7% of our revenues for the three months ended September 30, 2019 and 2018, respectively.

 Pressure Pumping: Our Pressure Pumping segment provides hydraulic fracturing services including hydraulic fracturing stimulation, cementing and acidizing services.
 The majority of the revenues generated in this segment are derived from hydraulic fracturing services in the Permian Basin, Mid-Continent and Rocky Mountain regions.
-During the second quarter, the utilization for Pressure Pumping's two active hydraulic fracturing fleets was 92.8%, consistent with the same period in 2018.
+During the third quarter, 90.5% of Pressure Pumping revenues were generated by the two active hydraulic fracturing fleets, consistent with the same period in 2018.